-Degree or Certificate: AAS, AGS, and Certificates where applicable General Education: Not Applicable..
+Degree or Certificate: AAS, AGS, and Certificates where applicable

+General Education: Not Applicable..
+General Education -- Not Applicable

-ICT.261 Introduction to Local Area Networks 2 2 3
+ICT.261 Introduction to Local Area Networks

 This is the third of four semester courses designed to provide students with classroom and laboratory experience in current and emerging networking technology that will empower them to enter employment and/or further education and training in the computer networking field.
 Instruction includes, but is not limited to, safety, networking, network terminology and protocols, LAN segmentation, IPX addressing, and Fast Ethernet standards.
 Particular emphasis is given to the use of IPX access lists, full and half duplex Interior Gateway Routing Protocol and Virtual Local Area Networks.
 Application toward graduation at Sandburg where program structure permits: Degree or Certificate: AAS, AGS, and Certificates where applicable.
 General Education: Not applicable..
+General Education -- Not Applicable this is the fourth of four semester courses designed to provide students with classroom and laboratory experience in current and emerging network technology that will empower them to enter employment and/ or further education and training in the computer networking field.
+Instruction includes, but is not limited to, safety, networking, network terminology and protocols, WAN services, Frame Relay, and emphasis is given to the use of Frame Relay operation, use and operation of Integrated Services Digital(ISDN), and the operation and function of Point to Point Protocols.